 You and your team have been with ‘new normal’ for some time now.
 Perhaps your warehouse is taking extra precautions when it comes to receiving a shipment and mandating that all dock employees use hand sanitizers, gloves, and face shields.

 Of course, and knowing that this is the case, your entire team likely took weeks readying your warehouse for a ramp up in operations.
-Warehouses all over the world are making use of visual markers and Lean-inspired ‘lanes’ wherein employees can see what six- to 12-feet of distance looks like to adjust their behavior accordingly.
+Warehouses all over the world are making use of visual markers and Lean-inspired ‘lanes’ wherein employees can see what six to twelve feet of distance looks like to adjust their behavior accordingly.

 But this can’t really be the ‘new normal’, right?